Updated

 - Preheat oven to 170°F or your oven’s lowest heat setting.

 - Pour bottle of wine into a medium saucepan and simmer on low heat until it reduces significantly and becomes a syrup.
-This might take 45 minutes to an hour.
-Take off of heat.
+This might take 45–60 minutes.
+Take off the heat.750 ml chocolate wine

 - Place salt and wine reduction in food processor and pulse until well combined.
-This mixture will be relatively sticky.
+The mixture will be relatively sticky.1 cup sea salt

-- Spread mixture on a parchment lined baking sheet and chop up as much as possible to spread the salt up.
+- Spread mixture on a parchment-lined baking sheet and chop up as much as possible to spread the salt.

 - Once dried out, return the salt to a food processor and pulse.
 The salt should break up and form a thinner/more salt like consistency.

-Why not use the bacon salt to flavor your next batch of mac and cheese and the chocolate salt would be the perfect way to flavor desserts!
+Use the bacon salt to flavor your next batch of mac and cheese, and the chocolate salt would be the perfect way to flavor my Texas sheet cake skillet!

 This does sound like a great idea for some gifts–maybe wedding favors!
 Thanks for the inspiration!
 I do hope nobody actually turns on their oven before the reduce the wine for an hour though????